janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

      - Create a Speed Controller using light.speed_control entity with slider
      - Create a entities card with input_number.servo_x and input_number.servo_y
      - Create a Camera auto Card
  - Plug your esp32cam in your computer or Raspberry Pi.
-Select new device in EspHome and choose esp32 board.
-Give a name like RC-Car-32camera.
+Select new device in EspHome and choose esp32dev.
+Give a name like RC-Car-32cam.
- - Copy and paste the RC-Car-32cam.yaml file, change your ssid and WiFi password validate it and upload it.
+ - Copy and paste the content of RC-Car-32cam.yaml file in your file, change your ssid and WiFi password validate it and install it.
+ - Then other several entities should appears at Home Assistant:
+     - camera.rc_car_32_cam
+     - light. led_rc_car_camera
+     - sensor.camara1_ esphome _version
+     - switch.rc_car32cam_restart
+     - binary_sensor. rc_car32 cam_status
+     - sensor.camara1_wifi_signal_sensor
+     - sensor.uptime_sensor
  - Thats It!
 Have a good time!

 <p align="center">